 Conservation grazing with cattle & sheep is designed to maximise the wild-flower biodiversity – see the “Farming” page for details.

-A regime of regular hay-making followed by aftermath grazing is developing Lake Field & Wildflower Hay Meadow into traditional species-rich wild-flower hay meadows.
-This is resulting in lower quantities [an advantage!] of higher quality hay plus the restoration of a beautiful and seriously threatened habitat – 97% of the old wild-flower hay meadows in the UK have been lost.
 In 2016 Wildflower Hay Meadow was started off by strewing with “green hay” & yellow rattle seed from good local sites.
 Lake Field already had a small patch of yellow rattle and a number of the “indicator species”, including Common Spotted Orchids and hay was first made there in 2015.
 We strewed “green hay” from there onto Lane Field in 2022 and it took very well so that we were able to harvest the first hay crop in 2023.

 I purchased the 8.4 acre “Home Field” in January 2021.
-It has a public footpath running along one side so I fenced that off from the rest of the field, which is going to be grazed.
-One side of this 230 metre footpath had a few existing native trees along it and these have been preserved and a further 26 planted – Scots Pine, Small-leaved Lime, Wild Service, Silver birch, Bird Cherry, Field Maple, Hornbeam and Rowan.
+It has a public footpath running along one side so I fenced that off from the rest of the field, which is going to be grazed, to create “Apostle Alley”.
+One side of this 230 metre footpath had a few existing native trees along it and these were preserved and a further 26 planted in February 2021 – Scots Pine, Small-leaved Lime, Wild Service, Silver birch, Bird Cherry, Field Maple, Hornbeam and Rowan.
 Space was left for 3 “Dutch Elm Disease resistant” Ulmus Wingham which I’m told is an excellent replacement for our lost English Elm and is a host tree for the White Letter Hairstreak Butterfly which SWT are keen to bring back to the county.

-Shrubs are to be planted at approx. one metre intervals on the other side of the path and so far we’ve planted 55 Hazel, 55 Buckthorn and 10 Honeysuckle plus one Black Poplar tree where the ground is hopefully wet enough to suit it.
-Space has been left for Alder Buckthorn; Guelder Rose [ Viburnum Opulus] and Wayfaring tree [ Viburnum Lantana] as we were unable to source these – if this remains a problem Julia will try propagating them from plants already established on site.
+There are shrubs at approx. one metre intervals on the other side of the path; in February 2021 we planted 55 Hazel, 55 Buckthorn and 10 Honeysuckle plus one Black Poplar tree where the ground is hopefully wet enough to suit it.

-All these trees and shrubs were generously donated by “Apostle Coffee” www.apostlecoffee.com to offset their carbon footprint from importing the beans – these are organic, Fairtrade and roasted off-grid on Wenlock Edge.
+All these trees and shrubs were generously donated by “Apostle Coffee” www.apostlecoffee.com – to offset their carbon footprint from importing the beans – these are organic, Fairtrade and roasted off-grid on Wenlock Edge.
 Fortunately for me, they were recently “best buy” in the Independent newspaper and the resultant expansion of their business means they need to plant lots more trees.
 This year they donated a further 260 and planted them in March with the aid of volunteers.
 This completed “Apostle Alley” and left plenty over to go along the two long fences in Swamp Field.

 I’m looking for a charcoal burner to use the rampant alder for charcoal, which they could keep or sell.
 Wet or dry wood-workers would also be welcome .